Search Ask the Dietitian

 Has he tried my Healthy Body Calculator?
 It will predict a healthy weight, even for lean athletes as well as a personalized Nutrition Facts report based on their nutritional goals i.e. % of calories from fat, protein and carb as well as weight change.

-If you are a member of ADA, you can join a discussion group (listserv) called dietetics_L.
-I will forward a message to you about joining this group.
+If you are a member of the Academy, you can join an electronic mailing list (EML) for any of the dietetic practice groups that you paid with your Academy dues.
+I will forward a message to you about joining Academy electronic mailing lists (EML).
 There have been many discussions about creatinine and other protein supplements athletes take.
-I think you would find it beneficial if you are a member of ADA.
-If you are not a member of ADA, you will not be allowed to join.
+I think you would find it beneficial if you are a member of the Academy.
+If you are not a member of the Academy, you will not be allowed to join.